tamjid-ahsan/Housing-price-prediction/README.md

 ## Column Names and descriptions for Kings County Data Set

-As the readme file accompanying the dataset.
+As per the readme file accompanying the dataset.

 * **id** - unique identified for a house
 * **dateDate** - house was sold